-Strikeplate - Protects the jamb from the hardware latch on a door.
-Covers the latch and deadbolt.
+Strikeplate – A plate protecting the jamb from the hardware latch on a door; covers the latch and deadbolt.

-Studs – Vertical framing members spaced at regular intervals within a wall.
+Studs – Vertical framing members spaced at regular intervals, usually 18", within a wall.

 Stud finder – An electronic or magnetic tool used to locate wall studs.